n queen topics

 This page in another language

-Conflicts in the n-queens problem
+First solution in alphabetic order, for the n-queens problem

 The first n-queens solution on the 21 x 21 board.